What's Included in the 2023 ISA Global Economic and Risk Outlook

 • The Growing US-Chinese Rivalry

-• The Outlook for 2023's Most Important Elections
+• The Outlook for the Coming Year's Most Important Elections

 • The Impact of Geopolitics on the Global Economy